GeneralReznov/Airena/README.md

  ## Acknowledgement
  - Special thanks to Groq, Fluvio, and ScreenPipe for their sponsorship, APIs, and support in enabling advanced multimodal features.
- - Gratitude to the Namespace community and documentation teams especially Hackazards community for providing guidance and resources that accelerated project delivery.
+ - Gratitude to the NameSpace community and documentation teams especially Hackhazards community for providing guidance and resources that accelerated project delivery.

  ## 🏁 Final Words